dodup/Unified-WindowsProgramManager/README.md

 ## Tested scope

 This has only be tested with `WinCC Unified PC RT V19 & V20`.

+## Please note:
+The Windows task re-execute itself each 1 minute for the OpenPipe script to be always connected / executed (otherwise, it loose connection on stopping RT or not finding the right tag to subscribe to).
+Maybe in that regards an ODK C# program would have been a better choice, but for now this solutions works.

+You can change the `Windows Task` to trigger on "startup" (delayed) to only run "once", just make sure it starts after the Unified RT is started.

 # Disclaimer:

 >  The examples are non-committal and do not lay any claim to completeness with regard to configuration and equipment as well as any eventualities.
 The examples do not represent any custom-designed solutions but shall offer only support at typical tasks.
 You are accountable for the proper mode of the described products yourself.